engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 3. SSH to the database server.

 4. Import the output file to the new PostgreSQL 9 database.
-For example:

     `pg_restore -d dbname dumpfile`